SoftwearDevelopment/huniq/readme.md

 # why?

-This is useful for replacing the `sort | uniq -c` pattern in cases where the input is very large (larger than ram) but the uniqed output is mach smaller:
+This is useful for replacing the `sort | uniq -c` or `sort -u` pattern in cases where the input is large (possibly larger than ram) but the uniqed output is mach smaller:

 The sort step above needs to load the entire input data into